eggolib/eggolib.github.io/docs/types/damage_condition_types.md

 #   Damage Condition Types

 Damage condition types operate on a `Pair<DamageSource, Float>`, allowing to check not only the source of the damage dealt but also how much damage was dealt.
-These are available to power/condition types that provides a `damage_condition` **[object]** field.
+These are available to power/condition types that provides a `damage_condition` [**object**][1] field.

 !!! note

-    See the documentation for **[Origins/Apoli's damage condition types]** for a list of damage condition types added by Origins/Apoli.
+    See the documentation for [Origins/Apoli's damage condition types][2] for a list of damage condition types added by Origins/Apoli.

 ### List